 A financial transactions tax is exactly what it sounds like — a tax levied on each transaction an investor makes in the financial markets.
-The U.S. does not have a significant financial transaction tax, but it has become a favorite cause of many progressives and left-leaning politicians — including Senator Elizabeth Warren, who made a financial transactions tax a major part of her platform when she was running for the Democratic presidential nomination over the past few years.
+The U.S. does not have a significant financial transaction tax, but it has become a favorite cause of many progressives and left-leaning politicians – including Senator Elizabeth Warren, who made a financial transactions tax a major part of her platform when she was running for the Democratic presidential nomination over the past few years.
 As the financial transactions tax continues to be a topic of national debate, it is worthwhile to understand how it works so you can be part of an informed discussion and so that you know what to expect if it ever becomes law in a substantial way.
-For help with all tax and investing questions, find a financial advisor using SmartAsset’s free financial advisor matching service.
+For help with tax and investing questions, consider working with a financial advisor.

 Put simply, a financial transactions tax is a tax levied on investors when making transactions on the financial market.
 Generally, a financial transactions tax applies to anyone buying or selling a financial contract — including stocks, bonds and derivatives.

 Technically, the U.S. does have financial transactions tax already, but it is very small, coming out to just about $0.02 per $1,000 traded, a rate of 0.002%.
 The idea proposed by progressives is for a significantly steeper tax.
 Warren, for example, proposed a financial transactions tax of 0.1%, which comes to $1 per every $1,000 traded.

 A financial transactions tax is generally considered a progressive tax, because rich people will pay a higher percentage of it than less wealthy people.
 Though the rate is the same regardless of income, the simple fact is that wealthy people are much more likely to do significant trades on the financial markets.

 What Kind of Impact the Financial Transactions Tax Would Have?